JuliaRegistries/TagBot/docs/DEPLOYING.md

 ## Creating a GPG key

-TagBot uses GPG to sign the tags it creates.
+TagBot optionally uses GPG to sign the tags it creates.
+You can skip this step if you wish, but it's not recommended.

 Before generating the key, you need to decide whether to use our own GitHub account for tagging, or a dedicated account.
 If you want to use a dedicated account, create it now.